Clinton Jones (footballer): 2009 minor premiership and gfand Final

-Jones played in all three Finals Series matches, averaging 17 disposals per finals match, and kicked a crucial goal in St Kilda FC's 3 goals in less than a minute of playing time burst at the end of the second quarter in the Grand Final.
-After the season, he won the Robert Harvey Most Professional Player Award during the Saints post season Trevor Barker Award ceremony.
-He was also named in media writer and commentator Mike Sheahan's top 50 AFL players for 2009, coming in at 49th.
+Jones played in all three finals series matches, averaging 17 disposals per finals match and kicking a crucial goal in St Kilda's three goals in less than a minute of playing time burst at the end of the second quarter in the grand final.
+After the season, he won the Robert Harvey Most Professional Player Award during the Saints' post season Trevor Barker Award ceremony.
+He was also named in the media writer and commentator Mike Sheahan's top 50 AFL players for 2009, coming in at 49th.

-Grand Final 2010
+2010 grand final

-Before the start of the 2010 season Jones changed his number from 38 to 4, which had previously been worn by club legends Barry Breen, Tony Lockett, and Darrel Baldock, amongst others.
+Before the start of the 2010 season, Jones changed his number from 38 to 4, which had previously been worn by club legends Barry Breen, Tony Lockett and Darrel Baldock among others.

 Jones had his most prolific season to date in 2010, averaging 21 disposals in his 24 games for the season, whilst playing as a run with nullifying player whose main task was restricting an opposition midfielder's total disposals and effectiveness.
 He played in his first ever 30 disposal plus game against Fremantle in Round 4, a win by 15 points.
-Despite obvious adversity during the season, St Kilda FC qualified third for the final series.
-Jones had 14 disposals and kicked a spectacular goal in the Saints win in the Qualifying Final over Geelong.
-He played in the Preliminary Final win and had 19 disposals in the Saints Grand Final team.
+Despite obvious adversity during the season, St Kilda qualified third for the final series.
+Jones had 14 disposals and kicked a goal in the Saints win in the qualifying final win against Geelong.
+He played in the preliminary final win and had 19 disposals in the Saints' grand final team.

 2011 to 2014

-Jones played a further 23 games in St Kilda FC's 2011 season.
-The Saints had an oppressive start to the season, in an underwhelming 15th position after 8 rounds.
-The team won 12 of the last 16 matches, including 8 of the last 10 for the regular season, qualifying a creditable 6th for the Finals Series according to the official standings.
+Jones played a further 23 games in St Kilda's 2011 season.
+The Saints had an unimpressive start to the season, in an underwhelming 15th position after 8 rounds.
+The team won 12 of the last 16 matches, including 8 of the last 10 for the regular season, qualifying 6th for the finals series according to the official standings.
 Jones was the club's leading tackler for the season with a total of 142.
-He received a best on ground 3 Brownlow medal votes from the field umpires in the Saints Round 20 win over Fremantle.
-St Kilda's season ended prematurely in the Elimination Final.
+He received a best on ground three Brownlow medal votes from the field umpires in the Saints' Round 20 win over Fremantle.
+St Kilda's season ended in an elimination final.

-Jones played 17, 19 and 16 games respectively in his final 3 seasons at St Kilda FC between 2012 and 2014, a period in which St Kilda FC did not get to participate in any of the three Finals Series.
+Jones played 17, 19 and 16 games respectively in his final 3 seasons at St Kilda between 2012 and 2014, a period in which St Kilda did not participate in any of the three finals series.
 Like his career in general, he consistently averaged around the 20 disposals a game.

 The only controversy Jones was involved in was in September 2013 at the club's "Mad Monday" players end of season event.
 Jones was accused of appearing to try to set a dwarf entertainer's costume on fire with a cigarette lighter.
-He later sincerely apologised and was issued with a AUD3000 fine by the club.
+He later apologised and was issued with a AUD3000 fine by the club.

-Jones was delisted by St Kilda FC at the end of the 2014 Premiership season with a total of 149 games for his career.
+Jones was delisted by St Kilda at the end of the 2014 premiership season with a total of 149 games for his career.